hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_operations.md

 Several operations exist that can be used to manage EMPI links.
 These operations are supplied by a [plain provider](/docs/server_plain/resource_providers.html#plain-providers) called [EmpiProvider](/hapi-fhir/apidocs/hapi-fhir-server-empi/ca/uhn/fhir/empi/provider/EmpiProviderR4.html).

-In cases where data is being changed, if a resource id parameter contains a version (e.g. `Person/123/_history/1`), then the operation will fail with a 409 CONFLICT if that is not the latest version of that resource.
-This could be used to prevent update conflicts in an environment where multiple users are modifying the same empi links.
+In cases where the operation changes data, if a resource id parameter contains a version (e.g. `Person/123/_history/1`), then the operation will fail with a 409 CONFLICT if that is not the latest version of that resource.
+This could be used to prevent update conflicts in an environment where multiple users are working on the same set of empi links.

 ## Query links